Simba4077/AddIt/README.md

+<h1>AddIt</h1>
-Basic prototype for AddIt - a streamlit-based webapp that allows you to snap or upload a PNG or JPG image of a poster and extract details of the event, which can then be uploaded to your own Google Calendar
+<h4>A streamlit-based webapp that allows you to snap or upload a PNG or JPG image of a poster and extract details of the event, which can then be uploaded to your own Google Calendar  </h4>

-Features
+<h3>Features</h3>
 - Upload or capture event posters.
 - Extracts title, date, time, location, and description using Gemini.
 - Make edits after Gemini extracts details.